ChatrixOne/docs.chatrix.one/docs/faq.en.md

      **XMPP** - **Ex**tensible **M**essaging and **P**resence **P**rotocol

-The easiest way to explain the principle and advantages of the **XMPP**, is to compare it to email.
+The easiest way to explain the principle and advantages of the **XMPP** protocol, is to compare it to email as a service.
 If you want to create your own email address, it is enough to choose a provider (server) and register a profile (account).
 For example, in *yahoo.com*, *gmail.com*, *hotmail.com* or another.
 The name of your chosen profile together with the address of the provider connected by the symbol :fontawesome-solid-at: forms your email address.
 For example *james@yahoo.com*.
-From now on, you can now exchange emails with users registered on different servers without a problem.
-A user of *yahoo.com* can write an email to a user of *gmail.com* or any other provider.
+From now on, you can exchange emails with users registered on different servers without a problem.
+A user of *yahoo.com* can write an email to user(s) of *gmail.com* or any other provider.
 This is possible because providers exchange messages with each other without the user being involved in any way.
 The advantages are obvious.
 Users are free to choose their provider and yet anyone can communicate with anyone.
 Sending messages requires nothing more than an email account with any provider and a recipient address. **XMPP** also works on a similar principle.
 You choose a server and get the freedom to communicate with users from other servers.
 In addition to being able to create multiple accounts with one provider, it is also possible to create multiple accounts with different providers.
 Whether it makes sense is another matter.
 It is possible for the **XMPP** service to be limited only within an organization's internal network.
 Direct access via the Internet to such a server is not possible.
 Communication takes place only between employees and if they are connected to the internal network, either directly or via [VPN](https://en.wikipedia.org/wiki/Virtual_private_network).

 The diagram below shows the working principle of **XMPP** communication.